 You will be responsible for submitting a journal entry each week on CANVAS Discussions that includes the following information: progress made this week on your case, plans for next week, materials/assignments submitted, successes and challenges.
+Your journal will be shared access with your partner and only one of you must update it for both of you (except for the last entry).
+Entries due each week at 3 p.m.

-Professional Conduct And Ethical Behavior With Clients, Peers And Supervisors
+Professional Conduct and Ethical Behavior With Clients, Peers And Supervisors